TcuMata25/RickData.GitHub.io-/index.md

 #### [Healthcare Project]()
 [<img src="images/Healthcare%20SQL.png"/>](https://www.linkedin.com/pulse/healthcare-sql-analysis-rick-mata/?trackingId=0hyWWWeABFFezhZV%2Bazhaw%3D%3D)
 <br> <br>
-A hospital administrator hired me to gather data to gather insight into a patient's data, which included duration, treatment, demographic, and what type <br>
-of specialty doctor was needed. <br>
+A hospital administrator hired me to gather data to gather insight into a patient's data, which included duration, treatment, demographic, and what type of specialty doctor was needed. <br>

 After observing the data, I was able to determine the following: <br>